leo-texuanw/Learning/aws/docs/RDS n Aurora n ElastiCache.md

 ![Aurora Cluster](./images/Aurora_cluster.png)

+### Aurora replica types
+- Aurora replicas
+- MySQL replicas
+- PostgreSQL replicas

 ### Features of Aurora

 - Automatic fail-over
+    - Only available with Aurora replicas
 - Backup and Recovery
+    - Backups don't impact database performance.
+And you can share Aurora snapshots with other AWS accounts.
 - Isolation and security
 - Industry compliance
 - Push-button scaling